The Primrose Path

 Fanny Wilmot, lover of the nefarious cleric, Hupsman, knows her rights, thanks to Mrs Wollstonecraft, while Hupsman muses on some subtle blackmail of his patron, Lord Berkeley.

 Wilmot’s unseemly invasion had given the lovers sterling morale.

 “It is not very pretty in him to pursue justice so,” said Fanny, tearfully, letting slip the volume she was reading which had done nothing to take her mind off the subject, but rather the reverse.
 “I am more wronged than he!”

 Hupsman relinquished his book to the small pie-crust table, training his seeing eye upon her in a benign and meditative manner.
-Butler’s Lives of the Saints was engrossing his mind a good deal of late, particularly those who had fought the torments of the flesh.
+Butler's Lives Of The Saints was engrossing his mind a good deal these days, especially those who had endured the torments of the flesh.